mvolkmann/blog/src/progressive-web-apps.md

   src="/blog/assets/service-workers-update-on-reload.png?v={{pkg.version}}"
   title="Service Workers Update on reload">

+Another less convenient option is to click the "Unregister" link for the service worker and refresh the browser twice.

 By default, changes to deployed service workers will not take effect for users until they close all browser tabs that are using the previous service workers